GenomicsAotearoa/hts_workshop_mpi/level3/10-gene-prediction.md

 > ```
 > </details>

-In order to use the custom *H. halys* gene model, the only additional step we need to take is changing the system variable `asdasd` from its current location to a new location containing the *H. halys* reference.
+In order to use the custom *H. halys* gene model, the only additional step we need to take is changing the system variable `AUGUSTUS_CONFIG_PATH` from its current location to a new location containing the *H. halys* reference.

 ```bash
 $ AUGUSTUS_CONFIG_PATH="/nesi/project/nesi03181/phel/module_3/4_Gene_predictions/config"